skahwah/popped.io/content/about/index.md

 I am a creative goal-oriented individual with over 10 years of experience as a cyber security consultant.

-I currently hold the role of Senior Managing Security Consultant on the [IBM X-Force Red Adversary Services](https://www.ibm.com/services/adversary-simulation) team.
-Most of my time is spent performing mid-to-long term adversarial simulation engagements for some of the largest companies in the world.
+As a Senior Managing Security Consultant on the [IBM X-Force Red Adversary Services](https://www.ibm.com/services/adversary-simulation) team, I spend my time performing mid-to-long term adversarial simulation engagements for some of the largest companies in the world.
 I turned my hobby into my full-time gig and absolutely love what I do!

 My specialties include: